-Audio of outgoing Trump appointee describes Capitol riot as largely peaceful, led by “a few violent people”
+Audio of outgoing Trump appointee describes Capitol riot as largely peaceful, led by ‘a few violent people’

 One official on the call pushed back on Meisburger’s comments, noting that her husband was at the Capitol during the riots.
 “It was a lot of people, it was enough people to actually break into the Capitol," said the woman, according to an audio recording of the video chat.

-She also pushed back on the idea that “perception” of a supposedly fraudulent election was enough to call the results into question, referring to efforts before the election by President Trump to sow doubt in the results if he did not win.
+She also pushed back on the idea that “perception” of a supposedly fraudulent election was enough to call the results into question, referring to efforts before the election to sow doubt in the results due to the greater use of mail-in ballots.

 Meisburger replied that he was “not going to get into a debate with anyone today."